451Fikrie/Tesis-Magister-Informatika-Fikri/README.md

 Atau kirim pertanyaan melalui *issue* pada halaman GitHub ini.
 ---
 > Repositori ini bersifat publik atas sepengetahuan dosen pembimbing dan ditujukan untuk mendukung proses peninjauan oleh pihak jurnal, akademisi, dan sebagai lampiran tesis.

+# Fikri Irfan Adristi Thesis Research Repository

+This repository contains a collection of files used during a Master's thesis research conducted by:

+**Name**: Fikri Irfan Adristi
+**Student ID**: 23917020
+**Study Program**: Informatics Study Program, Masters Program, Islamic University of Indonesia

+## Repository Contents
+This repository includes:
+- The main code used for analysis,
+- Supporting files such as datasets in `.csv`, `.xlsx` formats,
+- Analysis notebooks in `.ipynb` format,
+- Project files and results from Orange Data Mining,
+- And various other supporting documents and assets.

+All materials in this repository are original work by the author and have been used in academic research under the supervision of an official academic advisor.

+## Status
+The thesis document is currently under academic revision.
+However, all contents in this repository reflect the actual results and analysis used in the final project.

+## License
+This repository is licensed under the **GNU General Public License v3.0 (GPL-3.0)**, which allows:
+- Use, distribution, and modification of the content,
+- As long as attribution is given to the original author,
+- And redistribution is under the same license.

+## Ethical Use
+The repository is made publicly available for academic transparency and scholarly purposes.
+Any misuse or unauthorized publication without proper attribution or permission may be subject to academic and legal consequences.

+## Contact
+📧 Email: [your email]
+Or submit an inquiry via the GitHub *issue* section.
+---
+> This repository is publicly available with the knowledge of the thesis supervisor and is intended to support the review process by journals, academics, and as an official thesis appendix.